bufbuild/protobuf-es/docs/src/content/docs/getting-started.md

 title: Getting started
 ---

-This guide walks through local code generation with Protobuf-ES.
-By the end, you will have generated TypeScript files and used them in application code.
+This is the fast path into the runtime JavaScript and TypeScript should have had from the start.
+In a few minutes, you will generate plain TypeScript, create a real typed message object, and serialize it with a standard Protobuf plugin.

 ## Prerequisites